JiwoonKim/interview-cake/README.md

     - __useful to check for END CASES / EDGE CASES__
     - beautifully ties up the complicated edge cases together in code and __ensures that edge cases are checked before doing something that may mess up the system or memory__
 3. `Use Unordered Map or Unordered Set`
-    - __using an unordered map/set is the MOST COMMON WAY TO IMPROVE FROM A BRUTE FORCE APPROACH__
+    - __using an unordered map is the most common way to improve from a brute force approach__
-    - __it should ALWAYS BE YOUR FIRST THOUGHT!__
+    - __it should always be your first thought!__

 ## Useful Functions To Remember
 > list of useful mechanisms (functions) to remember